 New Taxes and Fees for Road Maintenance

-The Act also created the “Safety Maintenance Account” to allow motorists to take state income tax credits for amounts they spend on preventive maintenance for their vehicles, subject to certain limits.
+Act 40 requires that most of the new revenue be accounted for in a special fund called the “Infrastructure Maintenance Trust Fund” for use only to repair, maintain, and improve South Carolina’s existing highway system.
+The Act also creates a “Safety Maintenance Account” to enable motorists to claim state income tax credits for amounts spent on preventive maintenance for their vehicles, subject to certain limits.
 Get more information about these tax credits.

 Safety Maintenance Account